-In particular, this Policy details our collection, use and disclosure of personal and non personal data when you register for our newsletter, make an enquiry or book a holiday, as well as using our website or Social Media Services.
+In particular, this Policy details our collection, use, and disclosure of personal and non-personal data when you register for our newsletter, make an enquiry or book a holiday, as well as using our website or following us on social media.

 Scope & Application

-‘Personal data’ refers to any information that identifies you as a specific individual, such as full name, email address, newsletter choices etc
+‘Personal Information’ refers to any information identifying you as a specific individual, such as full name, email address, marketing choices, etc.

 - You may lodge a complaint with a supervisory authority competent for your country or region.

-- This Policy only covers data we collect, not any other data collection practices of an affiliate or third party, including any third-party operators of web pages to which the Site links.
+- This Policy only covers data we collect, not any other data collection practices of an affiliate or third party, including any third-party operators of web pages to which our website links.